“Our Business is doing great without a website, so why should we invest in having a website?”

 Your purchaser is asking themselves how a NEW customer would find your business so the person purchasing your business can grow it to be worth more than they’ve paid.

-Google-Search-results-for-your-websiteEven if you’ve built great long-term relationships with your customers, the challenge is that YOU have built great long-term relationships.
+Even if you’ve built great long-term relationships with your customers, the challenge is that YOU have built great long-term relationships.
 They haven’t yet.
 And while they may be using your business name, if your golf buddy knows you’ve retired, he may consider his other options for suppliers.

-Right, wrong or otherwise, this could be your purchaser’s perception.
+Right, wrong, or otherwise, this could be your purchaser’s perception.

 3) Your Website needs to have a time-tested foundation.

-If you were looking at 2 houses for your first home, and one was 30 years old with a cracked foundation, but the other was 50 years old and has never had a crack, on that factor alone, you’re likely to choose the one that stood up better over time.
+If you were looking at two houses for your first home, and one was 30 years old with a cracked foundation, but the other was 50 years old and has never had a crack, on that factor alone, you’re likely to choose the one that stood up better over time.

 4) What will appeal to a ‘First-Time’ buyer for your business?